gwu205/folio/content/projects/stylehint/index.md

 ![I collected a number of different apps to understand what users need](./apps.jpg) To gain inspiration and a general understanding of the target market, I looked at the app and some products with similar core users.
 In particular, I sought to understand what are the primary features that keep users coming back, ultimately turning usage into learned habits, and how are these elements positioned in the layout.

 What I found is that for apps like *Instagram*, a strong competitor to StyleHint, and even with apps such as *Uber* or *Here Maps*, content is king.
 There's an overarching purpose for the product - I think navigation apps communicate this concept well.
 Users go to this app because they want to be told "This is how you get from point A to B".
-Upon opening the interface for the first time, you get the map, your location, and a search bar - the usage is clear and needs no explanation.
+Upon opening the interface for the first time, users are presented with the map, their current location, and a search bar - the usage is clear and needs no explanation.
 There are other useful features if you navigate to the menu, but the main concern is answered from the outset.

 Similarly, *Instagram* tells users "This is what is going on within your community", the user's feed is at the forefront but also allows for discovery of content that is just outside of what he or she may be used to.
 This kind of variable reward is an important idea that keeps the user experience engaging and something I think is worth noting.
 Using this research and analysis, I progressed to defining the problems faced by the core market and possible solutions.